Glossary of Terms

-An educator preparation program is a program approved by the ESE that prepares individuals for a specific field and grade level of licensure.
+An educator preparation program is a program approved by the DESE that prepares individuals for a specific field and grade level of licensure.
 These programs provide the necessary tools & skills for individuals who are seeking careers in education, in addition to satisfying the requirements for state licensure.
 Please note that possession of a bachelor's or master's degree in education does not necessarily equate to an approved educator preparation program.
 Find a MA approved educator preparation program.

 Educator Licensure And Recruitment (ELAR)

-This system is an ESE online resource that allows current and prospective Massachusetts educators to complete most licensure-related transactions.
+This system is an DESE online resource that allows current and prospective Massachusetts educators to complete most licensure-related transactions.
 Once logged-in to ELAR, applicants can apply for or advance a license, renew a Professional license, check the status of a license/application, make a payment, view a description of what documents have been scanned into their file, request a hard copy of their license (duplicate), update contact information, view correspondence sent from the Office of Educator Licensure, and print unofficial license information.

 The action taken by a sponsoring organization when a candidate has successfully completed an approved educator preparation program, and thereby endorses you as having been prepared through their approved program for the license field and grade level.